Name a place that's really great!

 - Department of Redundancy Department: Pinkie goes into this while giving the inspector the tour of the Crystal Castle:Pinkie: So, you see this here?
 This, um...
 This is, um... a big, round room.
 It's known for its roundness, and bigness.
 And did I mention that it's round?

 - A somewhat unique example: everything that happens here makes it evident that Cadance's reasons for not inviting Spike (as mentioned back in "Just for Sidekicks") are more understandable and justified.
-Plus, considering all things, there was nothing actively preventing Spike from joining them if he hadn't had responsibilities at home.
+Plus, considering all things, there was nothing actively preventing Spike from joining them even if he hadn't had responsibilities at home.

 - Goes double for Rainbow Dash's comment at the end about how Spike had to miss out.
 It even makes very little sense when you realize how much hell the Mane Six (save for Rarity who focused on styling Cadance's mane) went through while mistaking a tourist for the inspector.

 - Drill Sergeant Nasty: Shining Armor shows minor shades of this in his coaching style, possibly from his time as Captain of the Royal Guard in Canterlot.